 The Committee distributes scholarship announcements and applications through established university contacts.
 Committee members are available to make presentations about careers in intelligence and AFIO scholarships at your school.

-Historical note: For the 2012 year, we had an additional scholarship of $500 in honor of Colonel Richard F. Hum.
+Historical note: In 2012, we had an additional scholarship of $500 in honor of Colonel Richard F. Hum.
 His detailed biography is available at:

 For additional scholarship opportunities through AFIO National, please go to: